 Once you've reviewed the PDS, draw up a few concept sketches.
 We normally go about doing this in a group brainstorming session, but you can also go about brainstorming solo.
 A lot of times these brainstorming sketches are rudimentary and just give a rough idea.
 After you come up with a couple (we aim for 4-5) you can expand and refine them.
 Don't go too crazy though as we aren't into full development yet.
 That comes later.

 Now that you have a few concept sketches drawn up, it's time to rank them.
-At Synectic we do this using a concept matrix which weighs and grades each concept based on specific criteria.
-For example you could have categories such as "ease of use" or "difficulty to manufacture".
+At Synectic we do this using a concept matrix that weighs and grades each concept based on specific criteria.
+For example, you could have categories such as "ease of use" or "difficulty to manufacture".
 This ranking is subjective, but it helps you narrow down which concepts will theoretically work the best.
-Generally 1-2 concepts are selected to develop further any more and it gets too complicated and confusing.
+Generally, 1-2 concepts are selected to develop further any more and it gets too complicated and confusing.

-Still have more questions?
-Here is where we go over everything you need to know about prototypes.
+Have more questions?
+Here is where we review everything you need to know about prototypes.

 Up until this point, in theory, you could do everything yourself.
 However, if you haven't previously, now is definitely the time to invest in the professionals.
 Phase 4 is complicated, involved, and pricey and as a result, you can not skip this phase.
 We cannot stress this enough.
 If you tried to take your prototype to a contract manufacturer without doing any of the steps for new product introduction, then you would find yourself in big trouble.
 Most likely you wouldn't even be able to find a contract manufacturer who would manufacture your design.

 Contract manufacturing is the final step in the product development process.
-Unlike the other phases which have a set end point, this phase is ongoing.
-In contract manufacturing your invention is produced at a large scale and can consist of a few thousand to millions of units.
-When your product is produced in this phase it it is finally ready for the market and to get into the hands of your customer.
+Unlike the other phases which have a set endpoint, this phase is ongoing.
+In contract manufacturing your invention is produced on a large scale and can consist of a few thousand to millions of units.
+When your product is produced in this phase it is finally ready for the market and to get into the hands of your customer.